Where to place a carbon monoxide detector, and how it works

 - Electrochemical sensor: these alarms contain a chemical solution, with electrodes that can sense a change in electrical currents when carbon monoxide is present.
 This change triggers the alarm.

-What other gases can set off a carbon monoxide detector?
+What else can set off a carbon monoxide detector?

 Can smoke detectors detect carbon monoxide?

-Absolutely not!
-They detect entirely different things.
+Sadly not, they detect different things.
 A smoke alarm won’t alert you to a carbon monoxide leak, and a carbon monoxide detector won’t alert you to smoke.
 To be safe, you need to install both.

 Do you need a carbon monoxide detector with oil heat?